RamBITS-AI/ArtificialNeuralNetwork/README.md

+# Contributions
+    Snehanshu Saha Sir from BITS Pilani
+        For Teaching the mathematical concepts and also showing with examples on how to develop a Neural Network.
+        And for sharing a working Artificial MultiLayerPerceptron implementation in Python Ramachandran C - M.Tech Student of Snehanshu Saha Sir in BITS Pilani

-# Artificial Neural Network
+# Pyano - A Deep Neural Network Framework
 An artificial neural network that utilizes back propagation for training.
-It has 3 layers of neurons.
-The hidden layer has 4, the input layer has 3 and the output layer has 6 neurons.
+It has a total of 5  layers of neurons.
+The hidden layers have 4 each, the input layer has 3 and the output layer has 6 neurons.

-# Neural Network
+# Deep Neural Network
-Three Layers in the Neural Network consist of:
+The Layers in the Neural Network consist of:
     1. Single Input Layer with 3 neurons.
-    2. Single Hidden Layer with 4 neurons.
+    2. Three Hidden Layers with 4 neurons each.
     3. Single Output Layer with 6 neurons.

-It represents a 2 class classification problem.
+It represents a 6 class classification problem.

 Weights are initialized randomly.